 Augustine begins the sermon by reflecting on the day’s gospel reading: Matt.
 17:18–20.
 In this story the disciples are unable to cast out a demon “because of [their] unbelief” (Matt.
 17:20).
-Surprisingly, Augustine does not focus on the failure of the disciples.
-Instead he holds them up as a model for his congregation by asking a rhetorical question: “If the apostles were unbelievers, who is a believer?” (§1).
+Augustine asks a rhetorical question: “If the apostles were unbelievers, who is a believer?” (§1).
 Given that Christians should trust the witness of the apostles, who were appointed by Christ to proclaim the message of salvation, why does Scripture seem to portray them as spiritual weaklings?
 Augustine turns to the gospel of Luke, and quotes a passage where the apostles entreat the Lord to give them more faith (Luke 17:5).
 He then explains that the disciples assumed a humble position before Christ because they recognized their Lord as the fountain of all good things.
 They implored Christ to “fill them up” and looked to Christ for satisfaction (§1).
 The message to pray for faith applies just as much to the disciples as it does to each wayfarer on life’s journey.

 As the sermon unfolds, Augustine complicates the discussion by asking whether prayer can be more than one-way bridge from doubt to faith.
 “Do you imagine, brothers and sisters,” he asks, “that God doesn’t know what your needs are?” (§2).
 Just as the disciples learned about prayer directly from Christ, so we must learn to approach God, through Christ, in a way that befits God’s divine majesty.
 The time-bound human mind is fundamentally limited in its capacity to understand God’s omniscience, so this is not always an easy or simple task.
 On the one hand, Christ told his disciples not to be “garrulous” in prayer, since “your Father knows what you need before you ask him for it (Matt.
 6:8)” (§2).
 We should exercise cautious reverence in considering whether a prayerful request is appropriate.
 Yet at the same time, Christ taught that we should “always pray, and not grow weary” (§2, cf. Luke 18:1).
 Augustine’s sermon combines these two difficult commands to highlight the complexity of Scripture’s testimony regarding the accessibility of God through prayer.3 Augustine is certain that we should pray.
 In fact, he is “obliged to urge on both you and myself to prayer” (§2).
 But what happens when prayers are not answered—when it seems that God is not listening?